 10. What happens if Drexel needs to suspend a location abroad for international activities for students?

 If Drexel makes the decision to suspend international activities in a location, the Office of Global Engagement will provide assistance to travelers managing their departures and will work with students to complete academic requirements for the program.
 This may include online coursework, independent studies or other options as proposed by the partner institution abroad.

 11. If a student elects to leave a Drexel-affiliated program that has not been suspended by the University, how might that affect a student's academic credit for the program?

 Drexel understands that everyone has a different tolerance for risk.
 If a student decides to discontinue a program due to personal concerns about their safety, the Office of Global Engagement will assist the student with departure and will work with the appropriate units to help the student to complete academic requirements for the term if that is possible.

 12. My study abroad program has been cancelled, can I transfer my acceptance to another term?
 What about refunds?

 While acceptance is not automatically transferable, the Office of Global Engagement will be in touch with students regarding future study abroad options including the possibility of transferring some or all of their application.
-Refunds in accordance with the OGE Refund Policy for Drexel-sponsored study abroad programs will be processed as appropriate.
+Due to the unique nature of COVID-19, and as detailed in the required Addendum for Study Abroad participants, refunds may not be provided to participants.
+The Addendum supersedes the OGE Refund Policy for Drexel-sponsored programs.

 If you are a student interested in studying abroad, please visit the Education Abroad and Covid-19 page.